auto-differentiation/QuantLib-Risks-Py/README.md

 ## Getting Help

-For documentation and other resources, see https://auto-differentiation.github.io/quantlib .
+For documentation and other resources, see https://auto-differentiation.github.io/quantlib-risks/python/ .

-If you have found an issue, want to report a bug, or have a feature request, please raise a [GitHub issue](https://github.com/auto-differentiation/XAD/issues).
+If you have found an issue, want to report a bug, or have a feature request, please raise a [GitHub issue](https://github.com/auto-differentiation/QuantLib-Risks-Py/issues).

+## Related Projects

+- XAD Comprehensive automatic differentiation in [Python](https://github.com/auto-differentiation/xad-py) and [C++](https://github.com/auto-differentiation/xad)
+- QuantLib-Risks: Fast risk evaluations in [Python](https://github.com/auto-differentiation/QuantLib-Risks-Py) and [C++](https://github.com/auto-differentiation/QuantLib-Risks-Cpp)

 ## Contributing